qpython-android/qpython3-toolchain/README.md

 1. Linux or macOS.
 Ubuntu 14.04, Arch Linux and macOS Sierra tested.
 2. Android NDK r16 beta 2 installed and environment variable ``$ANDROID_NDK`` points to its root directory.
 NDK r14 or r15 may work yet not fully tested.
 NDk r13 or below is not supported.
-3. git and python3.8 in $PATH.
-It's recommended to use the latest git-master to build python3.8.
-Here are some ways to install the python3.8:
+3. git and python in $PATH.
+It's recommended to use the latest git-master to build python.
+Here are some ways to install the python:
 * For Arch Linux users, install [python-git](https://aur.archlinux.org/packages/python-git) package from AUR
 * For Homebrew users, run ```brew install python3 --HEAD```
 * For MacPorts users, add [my MacPorts overlay](https://github.com/yan12125/macports-overlay) to ``sources.conf`` and run ```sudo port install python37```